-Strategy C.4.2 - Revise the development standards for the MDR District.
+Strategy C.4.2 -Revise the development standards for the MDR District.
 Consider incorporating the MDR into the new "Village Residential" district.
-The major objectives in revising these requirements are to reduce the number of existing lots/buildings that are nonconforming in terms of the Town's zoning requirements and to allow residential uses (including infill development and flexible more use of properties) existing at higher densities than the current 1 acre per unit requirement of the MDR District.
-The revised MDR District should include development expanded standards to ensure that new buildings or modifications to existing buildings occur in a manner that is compatible with the village character and minimizes impacts on adjacent properties.
+The major objectives in revising these requirements are to reduce the number existing lots/buildings that nonconforming terms of the Town's zoning requirements and to allow residential uses (including infill development flexible more use of properties) existing higher densities than the current 1 acre per unit requirement of the MDR District.
+The revised MDR District should include expanded development standards to ensure that new buildings or modifications to existing buildings occur in a manner that is compatible with the village character and minimizes impacts on adjacent properties.
 To accomplish this strategy, the Town shall: